 They attach magnetically to the base, so they are easy to swap out, but they are also quite stable and don’t come off accidentally during gaming.

-The D-pad has been a big problem with the Xbox 360 controller, something that was fixed with its successor, so has anything changed on this front when it comes to the Elite controller?
+The D-pad has been a big problem with the Xbox 360 controller.
+It was fixed with its successor, so has anything changed on this front when it comes to the Elite controller?

 The controller comes with a standard cross-style D-pad cap, but there is also the new round cap, which makes the D-pad so much more precise and easier to use when it comes to platformers and fighting games.

-Another feature of the Xbox controllers that have been the subject of a lot of praise is their superb triggers, which are not only highly ergonomic but also quite immersive.
-Now, this aspect of the controller has been improved upon even further with the Elite.
+Another feature of the Xbox controllers that have been the subject of a lot of praise is their superb triggers, which are not only highly ergonomic but also immersive.
+Now, this aspect of the controller has been improved even further with the Elite.

 We have already mentioned that the paddles on the back of the controller are a new unique feature not found in the standard Xbox One controller, so what are these good for?

-Well, to put it simply, these are essentially extra buttons that can be remapped to serve different functions, be it in-game controls or PC controls.
-Needless to say, these are not a crucial feature but can still be highly convenient to have.
+Well, to put it simply, these are substantially extra buttons that can be remapped to serve diverse functions, be it in-game controls or PC controls.
+These are not a crucial feature but can still be highly convenient to have.

-Naturally, these paddles are removable and interchangeable, so you don’t have to use them if you don’t want to and you can swap them out for differently-shaped paddles if you want, though no extra paddles except the default four-ship with the controller itself.
+Naturally, these paddles are removable and interchangeable, so you don’t have to use them if you don’t want to, and you can swap them out for differently-shaped paddles if you wish to, though no extra paddles except the default four-ship with the controller itself.

-As you might expect, being as customizable as it is, the Xbox One Elite controller can also be customized via the Xbox Accessories app, where you can customize things like stick sensitivity, trigger sensitivity, the function of the paddles, you can set up different profiles, etc.
+As you might expect, being as customizable as it is, the Xbox One Elite controller can also be customized via the Xbox Accessories app.

-The app is decent, easy to navigate, and it doesn’t lack any important features that you’d expect to find in such an app, though not everyone will need to take full advantage of all of the customization options that it offers.
+The app is decent, easy to navigate, and doesn’t lack any essential features that you’d expect to find in it, though not everyone will need to take full advantage of all of the customization options that it offers.